-Lorado Taft's, Heald Square Monument is an 11 foot high bronze image of three Revolutionary War heroes standing on a six foot high granite base.
+Lorado Taft's, Heald Square Monument is an 11-foot high bronze image of three Revolutionary War heroes standing on a six-foot-high granite base on Lower Wacker Drive, between Wabash and State Street, on the south side of the Chicago River.

 Haym Salomon was born in Leszno, Poland, in 1740.
 His parents had been driven out of what is now Portugal by anti-Semitic laws decreed by the monarchy.
 When Salomon was a young man, he fled to Holland during a period of mob violence against Jews.
 Salomon immigrated to New York City in 1775 and became a financial broker.
 He sympathized with the anti-British forces and joined the Sons of Liberty.
 Salomon opened an office as a dealer of bills of exchange, bonds sold to provide funds for the Revolutionary War effort, and arranged for a loan to help George Washington pay his soldiers.
 Salomon and Morris collaborated to become effective brokers of bills of exchange to meet federal government expenses.
 Unfortunately, Salomon died penniless shortly after the Revolutionary War, having donated everything he owned to the war effort.